Unsupervised Learning

 Detecting Outliers

-- Example: A point that stands out from a cluster of points, such as a sum total that wasn't removed.
+- Example: A data point far from a cluster of normal values

 -